 Subscriptions and Add-ons

 Strictly from the point of view of pricing, we have to call it a draw.
-Hulu with Live TV is $10-per-month cheaper and has more subscription options.
-But YouTube TV edges it out on a price-per-channel basis.
+Hulu with Live TV and YouTube TV have the same monthly subscription costs.
+With Hulu, you get the streaming service’s on-demand catalog.
+With YouTube, you get more live TV channels.

 For $65 per month, you will get more than eighty-five channels plus standard features that competing services offer as a premium.